cdl-saarland/CGO17_ArtifactEvaluation/README.md

                  --cflag=-mllvm --cflag=-polly-allow-error-blocks=false
 ```

+The option `--only-test=External` can be used to only run SPEC benchmarks.
+Without the `--test-externals=${SPEC_SRC}` option only LLVM test suite
+benchmarks are run.

 ### Run options:

 Option             | Description
 -------------------|------------------------------------------------------------
--O3                | is required as polly does not run otherwise and some test do not specify an optimization level or use a different one.
+-O3                | Required to run polly.
--mllvm             | will cause clang to pass the following option to llvm.
+-mllvm             | Will cause clang to pass the following option to llvm.
--polly             | will enable the polly pipeline.
+-polly             | Will enable the polly pipeline.
--polly-run-inliner | will run a moderate inliner pass prior to the polly pipeline
+-polly-run-inliner | Will run a moderate inliner pass prior to the polly pipeline
 -polly-invariant-load-hoisting=true  | Enable invariant load hoisting.
 -polly-allow-error-blocks=false      | Disable the speculative expansion of SCoPs that often results in statically infeasible assumptions.
 Error blocks are a feature that is not yet tuned and often too aggressive.
 -polly-unprofitable-scalar-accs=false| Assume scalar accesses in statements are optimize able.
 This is generally true though the support in Polly was dropped at some point in favor of a replacement mechanism that is still not available.
 Therefore, Polly will currently not assume statements with scalar accesses are optimizeable while they generally are.